-What is a Fit Model and Do You How To Become One?
+What is a Fit Model and How Do You Become One?

-Work Behind The Scenes With Designers & Manufacturers
+Work Behind The Scenes With Designers and Manufacturers

 What is a Fit Model?

 Generally, a fit model is someone who tries on clothing for fashion designers.
 They check things like the fit and drape of the fabric, as well as the overall appearance.
 Fit models are basically live mannequins, who meet specific height, bust-waist-hip, arm, leg, and other measurement requirements.

 There are a variety of types and categories of fit models for men, women, and children.
 Typically they are: Standard, Contemporary, Misses, Missy, Maternity, Athletic, Full-Figured, Petite, Petite Plus, Swim, Intimates, Urban, Junior, Junior Plus, Tall, and Big & Tall, with new categories being added all the time.